marcusoftnet/marcusoftnet.github.io/_posts/2007-10-29-aspnet-20-profile-in-web-application.md

 However there is a problem in the different project models.
-When Visual Studio 2005 was released Microsoft did an attempt to solve the "i want to place my files for web projects wherever i want"-problem, and came up with the Web Site-project type.
+When Visual Studio 2005 was released Microsoft did an attempt to solve the "i want to place my files for web projects wherever I want"-problem, and came up with the Web Site-project type.
 It sucks!

 That project type doesn't contain a project file and has a completely